golang/build/README.md

 * **pubsubhelper** in
   [cmd/pubsubhelper/](https://dev.golang.org/dir/build/cmd/pubsubhelper/) is
   a dependency of maintnerd.
-It runs an HTTP server to receive Webhook updates from GitHub on new activity and an SMTP server to receive new activity emails from Gerrit.
+It runs on GKE, is available at https://pubsubhelper.golang.org/, and runs an HTTP server to receive Webhook updates from GitHub on new activity and an SMTP server to receive new activity emails from Gerrit.
 It then is a pubsub system for maintnerd to subscribe to.

 * The **gitmirror** server in